Brackets-Themes/BoilerPlate/README.md

 ### Important bits of a Theme extension ###

-1. The more important bit, the theme file.
-This can be a css or a less file with all you css rules.
+1. The most important bit, the theme file.
+This can be a css or a less file with all your css rules.
 This is the file you modify when you want to make your own custom theme.
-In boilerplate, it is main.less.
+In boilerplate, it is `main.less`.
-2. It needs a package.json, the same way all other Brackets extensions need one.
+2. It needs a `package.json`, the same way all other Brackets extensions need one.
-3. The package.json must have a <code>theme</code> object.
-This object as of right now contains a <code>file</code> field, which is the file name; in the case of BoilerPlater, it is "main.less".
-Another field is <code>dark</code>, which is a boolean that tells Brackets to setup an all around dark theme.
+3. The `package.json` must have a `theme` object.
+This object as of right now contains a `file` field, which is the file name; in the case of BoilerPlate, it is "main.less".
+Another field is `dark`, which is a boolean that tells Brackets to setup an all around dark theme.
-4. It must have a <code>name</code> field, with the name for the theme.
+4. It must have a `name` field, with the name for the theme.
 In BoilerPlate the name is simply "boilerplate".
 5. For now, your theme extension needs to have a main.js, as that is a requirement for extensions to be installed.
-It can be empty.
+The file should be completely empty.